Skip to content

 • AI-enabled insights for faster planning and decision-making

-Why Cora PPM Is Positioned as a Project Online Successor
+Why Cora PPM is positioned as the Project Online successor

-These capabilities typically required significant customization or manual reporting in Project Online.
-In Cora PPM, they're native and out-of-the-box.
+These project management capabilities required significant customization or manual reporting in Project Online.
+In Cora PPM, they're native and out-of-the-box:

 • Native portfolio dashboards aggregating schedules, resources, risks across programs